MagnusAagaard/flir_ros_wrapper/README.md

 # flir_ros_wrapper
 This package is a ROS wrapper for Flir Ax5 thermal cameras (e.g. A65).
 The package depends on Spinnaker SDK including the Python wrapper.
-THis has been developed and tested under Ubuntu 18.04 with ROS Melodic and Python 3.6
+This has been developed and tested under Ubuntu 18.04 with ROS Melodic and Python 3.6

 ## Package use
 Note that Spinakker SDK should be setup correctly before using the package as described below under "Spinakker SDK setup".